(This is Page 2 of the adventure; Page 1 is here.)

 I was welcomed as I began crossing the Mighty Mo to Nebraska.

 The Mighty Mo as I returned to Iowa.

 I nearly missed the brief visit to Nebraska because I thought I-29 would touch on it.
 But as I cruised along, looking across the Mighty Missouri River, which was the state line, I realized that I’d have to cross the river on another highway – and do so right away.
 So I turned around and backtracked south a few miles to a crossing of the Mighty Mo to Nebraska.
 I earned another state sticker!

 As soon as I headed north, I was welcomed into South Dakota.
 I felt pretty popular.

-Three states’ lines, Iowa, Nebraska, and South Dakota all come together within a couple miles, it seemed.
+Three states’ lines, Iowa, Nebraska, and South Dakota all came together within a couple of miles, it seemed.
 As soon as I continued north I crossed into South Dakota.

 South Dakota is a beautiful state and the drive was very scenic – if one finds miles and miles of corn and pasture land to be scenic.
 I never saw so much corn as I did there!
 It was on both sides of the highway by the thousands of acres.
 I’m not sure Iowa has anything on South Dakota by what I saw.

 Apparently there was a very advanced tribe in the area back in the day – this concrete teepee seemed to me to be very hi-tech.

 Another reason to like South Dakota.
 Still, I chugged along at my usual 58 MPH all day long.